| Inside the Whale The Curator Inside the Whale Snakes and LaddersThe Warmth On My Pillow

 FIRST ONE HOME

-In moments that I find, I will think of them
+There's someone waiting in my life again In moments that I find, I will think of them

 Day and night and time and tide again